-E 86th St / Lexington Ave median real estate prices are $1,988,404, which is more expensive than 99.6% of the neighborhoods in New York and 99.9% of the neighborhoods in the U.S.
+E 86th St / Lexington Ave median real estate price is $2,750,453, which is more expensive than 98.4% of the neighborhoods in New York and 99.7% of the neighborhoods in the U.S.

-Average rental prices in E 86th St / Lexington Ave are currently $1,944, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 99.0% of the neighborhoods in New York.
+The average rental price in E 86th St / Lexington Ave is currently $4,352, based on NeighborhoodScout's exclusive analysis.
+The average rental cost in this neighborhood is higher than 96.2% of the neighborhoods in New York.

 E 86th St / Lexington Ave is a densely urban neighborhood (based on population density) located in New York, New York.

-E 86th St / Lexington Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+E 86th St / Lexington Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is occupied by a mixture of owners and renters.
-Many of the residences in the E 86th St / Lexington Ave neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the E 86th St / Lexington Ave neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.